malone81/wix-cloudprnt-ecom/README.md

 This plugin can be used to automatically print order tickets from Wix sites using a Star printer.
 This is **not** an official package from Star Micronics or Wix.
-Both Wix and StarPrinter.Online (SPO) will require paid subscriptions.
+Both Wix and StarPrinter.Online (SPO) require paid subscriptions.

 ## Usage